JaganSaravana07/Walmart-Data-Analysis-using-Python-SQl/README.md

 - Analyzing sales performance based on time, city, and payment method.
 - Determining peak sales periods and customer purchasing behaviors.
 ## PSQL Business Queries and Outcomes
-1. What is the total sales revenue for each branch?
+1.What is the total sales revenue for each branch?
 <img width="261" alt="psql - 1" src="https://github.com/user-attachments/assets/97bca385-afb5-4746-88ee-0fb0f93fc254" />

 2. Which are the top 5 best-selling product categories?